benhosken/udacity-deeprl-p2/README.md

 ### Introduction

 This project is Ben Hosken's submission to for the Deep RL Nanodegree project 2.
+The environment was solved in 140 episodes.

 This prohject uses the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.